 In New York, a landlord can evict a tenant for any number of reasons.
 However, before the eviction can occur, the landlord must first terminate the tenancy.
 This happens when the landlord gives the tenant written notice, as required by state or city law.
-If the tenant does not comply with the notice, the landlord can then file an eviction lawsuit with the court.
+If the tenant doesn't comply with the notice, the landlord can file an eviction lawsuit with the court.

 New York laws require the landlord to end a tenancy in very specific ways.
 Different types of notices and procedures are needed for different situations.
 This article will provide a general overview of the rules landlords and tenants must follow when evicting a tenant or ending a tenancy in New York.

 It is important to note that eviction laws and rules might be different depending on whether the rental property is located within New York City or outside the city, and whether the property is rent regulated or not.
 For further information or questions, contact a lawyer or a landlord trade group such as the Rent Stabilization Association of New York City.

 If a landlord wants to terminate a tenancy early, or have a tenant move out before the rental term has expired, the landlord will need to have cause.
 The tenant can be evicted early for a couple of different reasons, including not paying rent or violating the lease or rental agreement.
 To start the eviction process, the landlord must give the tenant written notice.
 The type of notice needed will be determined by the reason for the eviction.

 - 14-Day Notice to Pay Rent or Quit: If the tenant doesn't pay rent when it is due, the landlord can give the tenant a 14-day notice to pay rent or quit.
 This notice will inform the tenant that the tenant has 14 days to either pay rent in full or move out of the rental unit.
 If the tenant doesn't pay the rent or move out, the landlord can file an eviction lawsuit with the court at the end of the 14 days.
 (N.Y.
 Real Prop.
 Acts § 711(2) (2023).)